innovatrics/smartface-integrations/README.md

 This repository contains integrations of Innovatrics SmartFace with various products or technologies.
 The repository is a combination of both real-world deployed code and samples for demonstration purposes.

-## AEOS [C#]
-Integration between the SmartFace and the AEOS Security Management system from NEDAP.
-Has 2 integration applications.
-One for synchronization of data between the SmartFace and the AEOS and the other as a connector between the SmartFace and AOES Aepu controller devices.

 ## BirdWatch [C#]
 Sample application for showing the SmartFace object detection capabilities.
 The application provides you a guide how to listen to SmartFace notifications for objects and how to share the information with the world - in this case the information is sent into Google Spaces/Chat.